Kakamotobi/Learned/Backend/MongoDB/02-Connecting-to-Mongo-with-Mongoose.md

 ## What is Mongoose?
 - An ODM that provides ways for us to model out our application data and define a schema.
 It offers easy ways to validate and build complex queries from the comfort of JS.
   - Object Data/Document Mapper: maps the data that comes back from Mongo and the data that we want to insert into Mongo, into usable JS objects.
-- Goal: easily interact with a Mongo database from JS.
+- Goal: easily interact with a Mongo database from JS (i.e., control what's happening in Mongo, in JS through Mongoose).

 ## Connecting Mongoose to MongoDB
 ```